Skip to main content

 Care at Straub Benioff

-Someone is always available to transport a patient by wheelchair from their car to the Emergency Department.
+We're always available to transport a patient by wheelchair from their car to the Emergency Department.

-Patient parking near the ED entrance will not be available during this time.
-Staff will be available to direct vehicles, patients and visitors who need additional assistance.
+Staff are available to direct vehicles, patients and visitors who need additional assistance.
 For more details, visit the construction update page.

 Care at Wilcox